Gartner Managed File Transfer Magic Quadrant

 Leapfile is a secure email and file sharing solution with no MFT capabilities.

-Thru has evolved from being predominantly a secure email and collaboration tool, to a cloud first Managed File Transfer platform.
-A notable milestone was being the first MFT vendor to integrate with Mulesoft and they’ve continued to focus on solving enterprise integration requirements.
+Thru has evolved from being predominantly a secure email and collaboration tool, to the industry leading, cloud-first, Managed File Transfer platform.
+A notable milestone was being the first MFT vendor to integrate with iPaaS platforms Mulesoft and Boomi.
+They continue to focus on solving enterprise integration requirements

 Open Text has acquired GXS, EasyLink, Metastorm and Liaison Technologies – which means they also acquired technology from Inovis and nuBridges.